-- The progress and achievement of all pupils is monitored throughout their schooling at key points in the academic year.
-Any pupil (FSM or not) who is in need of intervention is identified and the necessary support is put in place at subject and school level.
-This is coordinated by the Inclusion and Assessment Leaders through regular meetings and discussions.
+The progress and achievement of all pupils is monitored throughout their schooling at key points in the academic year.
+Any pupil (disadvantaged or not) who is in need of intervention is identified and the necessary support is put in place at subject and school level.
+This is coordinated by the SENCO and Assessment Leaders through regular meetings and discussions.

-- Further analysis takes place to ensure levels of Literacy and Numeracy are secure.
-Any additional provision for any pupil is organised by the Inclusion Manager.
+Further analysis takes place to ensure levels of Literacy and Numeracy are secure.
+Any additional provision for any pupil is organised by the Deputy Head.

 Resources and Staffing (through contribution from Pupil Premium)

-- Mrs. Nesbitt (Deputy Head) is responsible for overall coordination and monitoring of Pupil Premium strategy and is overseeing additional support which is closely linked to her role as Inclusion Manager.
+Mrs. Nesbitt (Deputy Head) is responsible for overall coordination and monitoring of Pupil Premium strategy.

 Free School Meals